 Я ищу примеры П4П и МП4. Если у вас есть для продажи или обмена, пожалуйста,

-The next type is the П5 (Latin P5), which apparently is a copy of the Mullard OC70 and OC71 germanium PNP types, to the extent that it originally had a glass case, but this caused problems and so it was changed to metal.
+The next type is the П5 (Latin P5), which apparently is a copy of the Mullard OC70 and OC71 germanium PNP types, to the extent that it originally had a similar glass case, but this caused problems and so it was changed to a smaller metal one.
 This is quite a small device intended for use in hearing aids, miniature radio receivers, etc. operating at low voltage (1-5 V).
-It always has a suffix, either А, Б, В, Г, or Д. My images show the П5А and П5В.
+It always has a suffix, either А, Б, В, Г, or Д.

 The П series carries on with germanium PNP type П6 (Latin P6) in a small black 'top hat'.
 This was developed in 1955 as a replacement for the unreliable П1, using a more advanced welded case.
-It always has a suffix, either А, Б, В or Г. My images show a Svetlana П6А dated November 1958 and an unbranded П6В dated May 1957.
+It always has a suffix, either А, Б, Д, В or Г. My images show a Svetlana П6А dated November 1958, a Svetlana П6Д dated December 1957, an unbranded П6В dated May 1957 and a Svetlana П6Г dated February 1958.
 However П6 did not exist for long, being itself replaced by П13-П15.

 П7 (Latin P7) is another 'miniature' type in the same case as П5.
 Pogorily says it was only produced for a short time and http://www.155la3.ru does not show it.
 It seems to be the first П-series device that did not have a suffix, so possibly it was the first to really conform to State Standard 5461-59.
 If you know about it or have any for sale or trade/exchange, please